razem-io/SerialLens/README.md

 ## 🔍 Manual Testing (Without App)

-Before using SerialLens, you can manually verify your G1 glasses are sending data:
+Before using Serial Lens, you can manually verify your G1 glasses are sending data:

 ### Monitor G1 Data in Terminal